azriel91/peace/doc/src/ideas.md

     Maybe this is already taken care of -- `state_diff` is already passed in both `State`s, so implementors had to manage it already.

-16. Rename `StatesCurrentStored`, because we may need to distinguish between `StatesCurrentSaved`, `StatesGoalSaved`.

 [#67]: https://github.com/azriel91/peace/issues/67
 [#94]: https://github.com/azriel91/peace/issues/94